 Automations

 Automations allow you to create workflows that programmatically define how each phase of a Privacy Request is processed.
-Workflows can evaluate properties such as requester information and data returned by your integrations, which can be used to determine how the request is processed within your organization.
+Workflows can evaluate properties such as requester information and data returned by your integrations to determine how requests are processed within your organization.
+Super Admins and Request Admins can view and interact with Automations.

 Key Concepts